SamuelSwartzberg/flashcardifying_text_temp/inf.md

 blocks of trait declarations contain method signatures.
 In rust, deriving a trait is automaticallly generating trait implementations for a given thing.
 In rust, derive is implemented via an annotation that takes a list of Traits.

+In rust, the orphan rule says that either a trait or the thing it is being implemented on must be local to our crate.
+In rust, the reason for the orphan rule is that otherwise when using multiple crates, they may end up trying to implement the same trait on the same type in different ways, creating conflicts (and dependency hell)

+In rust, traits may exist in a supertrait/subtrait relationship.
+A supertrait S of trait T means that any type implementing T must also implement S.
+A subtrait S of trait T means that any type implementing S is also guaranteed to implement T.

+syntax for declaring a trait with a supertrait: `trait <subtrait> : <trait-bound>`

 #### OOP